Rapidly-exploring Random Tree (RRT)

 Nearest Neighbor

-For every random sample, RRT efficiently identifies the closest existing node in the tree to extend from, ensuring continuity in the path generation.
+For each random sample, RRT grabs the closest node in the tree to grow from, keeping things smooth and connected.

 Expansion Steps

-The tree grows by taking fixed-length steps from the nearest neighbor towards the random sample, preventing the robot from attempting impossible long-distance jumps.
+The tree expands in fixed-length steps from that nearest neighbor toward the sample, so the robot never tries crazy long leaps.

 Collision Checking